What to Do When a Spouse Dies: First Steps

 • Notify Medicare or Medicaid if your spouse was enrolled

-• Arrange for any pressing practical matters: pets, dependent care, incoming mail
+• Arrange for any immediate practical matters: pets, dependent care, incoming mail

 You do not need to do all of this at once.
 Focus on funeral arrangements and death certificates first.
 Most financial and legal matters can wait a week or two.